 Creating continuity

-In this chapter we’ll create a Game object and put it into a GAME global that will track the overall state of the game.
-This includes managing an RNG we’ll use to seed the levelgen and each of levels, and tracking the depth of the dungeon the player is currently in.
+In this chapter, we’ll create a Game object and store it in a global called GAME to track the overall state of the game.
+This includes managing a random number generator (RNG) that we’ll use to seed level generation, as well as keeping track of the dungeon depth the player is currently exploring.

 Getting the message